Adrian-Ball/adrian-ball.github.io/_posts/general/2018-06-02-introduction-to-tensor-flow-and-MNIST.md

 <h5> Writing the code </h5>

 This code was written (with a few minor variations, like adding another layer) while following a tutorial that was presented [here](https://pythonprogramming.net/tensorflow-introduction-machine-learning-tutorial/).
 The linked tutorial is highly detailed, and is presented both in text and as a video.
-For those looking to get started, this was a fantastic source from an application perspective.
+For those looking to get started, this was a fantastic source of information, and I found the guy relatively easy to listen to.

 There are two main sections required to get this to work, defining and training the model.
 Again, steps like data pre-processing are not needed here as the data set has been cleaned and normalised for us.
+The code snippet for setting up the model is presented here.
+In this example I have opted for four fully connected layers, and defined how to pipe data through the model from input data (picture of a number), through the four hidden layers, to the output (classification) layer.

 {% highlight python %}